 All matriculated students are required to have health insurance and must complete the enrollment/waiver process for each academic year.
-If students have health insurance through another provider, such coverage must meet the stated minimum requirements set forth below to qualify for a waiver.
+If students have health insurance through another provider, such coverage must meet the stated minimum requirements set forth in the policy linked above to qualify for a waiver.
 If students do not have coverage through another provider that meets the minimum requirements, then they will be enrolled in the University-sponsored student health insurance plan.
+Once enrolled, there are no refunds or cancellations after the deadline, except for ineligibility or entry into the armed forces.
+The Policy is a non-renewable one-year term policy and does not guarantee enrollment in the next policy year.